meglee67/sqlite_database_operations/README.md

 c.fetchall()
 ```
-5. Then I proceeded to inser data.
+5. Then I proceeded to insert data.
 First re-stating the existing fields I had defined earlier, then in the same order writing my values.
  ```
 sql_query = """